rfshelley/Documentation/ref-docs/device-handler-ref.rst

 sendEvent()
 -----------

 Create and fire an :ref:`event_ref` .
-Typically a Device Handler will return the map returned from `createEvent()`_ , which will allow the platform to create and fire the event.
-In cases where you need to fire the event (outside of the `parse()`_ method), ``sendEvent()`` is used.
+Typically a Device Handler will return the map returned from `createEvent()`_ , which will allow the platform to create and fire the Event.
+In cases where you need to fire the Event (outside of the `parse()`_ method), ``sendEvent()`` is used.

 **Signature:**
     ``void sendEvent(Map properties)``

 **Parameters:**
-    `Map`_ ``properties`` - The properties of the event to create and send.
+    `Map`_ ``properties`` - The properties of the Event to create and send.

     Here are the available properties:

     ================    ===========
     Property            Description
     ================    ===========
-    name (required)     `String`_ - The name of the event.
-Typically corresponds to an attribute name of a capability. value (required)    The value of the event.
-The value is stored as a string, but you can pass numbers or other objects. descriptionText     `String`_ - The description of this event.
+    name (required)     `String`_ - The name of the Event.
+Typically corresponds to an attribute name of a capability. value (required)    The value of the Event.
+The value is stored as a string, but you can pass numbers or other objects. descriptionText     `String`_ - The description of this Event.
 This appears in the mobile application activity for the device.
-If not specified, this will be created using the event name and value. displayed           Pass ``true`` to display this event in the mobile application activity feed, ``false`` to not display.
-Defaults to ``true``. linkText            `String`_ - Name of the event to show in the mobile application activity feed. isStateChange       ``true`` if this event caused a device attribute to change state.
+If not specified, this will be created using the Event name and value. displayed           Pass ``true`` to display this Event in the mobile application activity feed, ``false`` to not display.
+Defaults to ``true``. linkText            `String`_ - Name of the Event to show in the mobile application activity feed. isStateChange       ``true`` if this Event caused a device attribute to change state.
 Typically not used, since it will be set automatically. unit                `String`_ - a unit string, if desired.
-This will be used to create the ``descriptionText`` if it (the ``descriptionText`` option) is not specified. data                A map of additional information to store with the event
+This will be used to create the ``descriptionText`` if it (the ``descriptionText`` option) is not specified. data                A map of additional information to store with the Event
     ================    ===========

 .. tip::

-    Not all event properties need to be specified.
+    Not all Event properties need to be specified.
 ID properties like ``deviceId`` and ``locationId`` are automatically set, as are properties like ``isStateChange``, ``displayed``, and ``linkText``.

 **Returns:**
     void